gurugautham/WasteFling/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Things you need to install the software

 * Java SE 7 or higher
 * An IDE to make running the code simple (Optional - Eclipse will be used for the instructions below)